kennethdyer/versc/README.md

 ## Explanation of the Name

-The name versc derives from a syncopation of the boring descriptor "version scanner," which here has an Old English pronunciation of `/vərʃ/`.
+The name versc derives from a syncopation of the boring descriptor "version scanner," which has here been given an much more interesting Old English pronunciation of `/vərʃ/`, (for all those folks who told me I'd never get to use my philology degrees at work).